 - By Ruairi Spillane

-In our blog series, we’ve dealt with topics such as adapting your resume, networking, and organizing your job search, but now we focus on how to map your international experience to a role within construction in Canada.
+In our blog series, we’ve dealt with topics such as adapting your resume, networking, and organizing your job search, but in this article, we’re focusing on how to map your international experience to a role within construction in Canada.

-Don’t expect an employer to identify the best position for you.
-Do your research, target specific roles and try to understand your strengths and weaknesses with regard to the local candidates you are competing against.
-This will help you in your quest to pursue the best career in construction in Canada.
+First things first: don’t expect an employer to identify the best position for you.
+Do your research, target specific roles, and try to understand your strengths and weaknesses with regard to the local candidates you are competing against.
+This will help you in your quest to pursue a great career in construction in Canada.

 Pre Construction job titles:

-- Pre Construction Manager – Client facing role involving business development with a focus on coordination of pursuits and the tender process.
-Works on preparing early paperwork requirements prior to breaking ground before handing over to a Project Manager.
+- Pre Construction Manager – Client-facing role involving business development with a focus on coordination of pursuits and the tender process.
+Works on preparing early paperwork requirements prior to breaking ground and before handing over to a Project Manager.

 - Chief Estimator – Leads estimating team.

-- Design Coordinator – common role for design build projects from $50M upwards.
+- Design Manager / Design Coordinator – common role for design build projects from $50M upwards.
 There may be specific design roles for Civil/Structural, Mechanical, Electrical or combined roles depending on the complexity of the project.